istio/istio.io/content/docs/setup/kubernetes/helm-install/index.md

 ## Installation Options

-To customize Istio and install add-ons, use the --set <key>=<value> option in the helm template or install command.
-See [Installation Options](/docs/reference/config/installation-options/) for the list of supported keys.
+To customize Istio and install add-ons, use the `--set <key>=<value>` option in the helm template or install command.
+[Installation Options](/docs/reference/config/installation-options/) references supported installation key and value pairs.

 ## Uninstall